 Right to Delete or Correct

-You have the right to request that we delete any of your personal information that we collected from you and retained, subject to certain exceptions (the “right to delete”).
-Once we receive and confirm your verifiable request see Exercising Your Rights to Know or Delete, we will review your request to determine if an exception allowing us to retain the information applies.
+You have the right to request that we delete any of your Personal Information and Sensitive Personal Information that we collected from you and retained, subject to certain exceptions (the “right to delete”).
+Once we receive and confirm your verifiable request, we will delete (and direct our service providers to delete) your Personal Information and Sensitive Personal Information from our records, unless an exception applies.

 We may deny your deletion request if retaining the information is necessary for us or our service providers to: